digiponta/DesignSpark2ALLPCB/README.md

 # DesignSpark2ALLPCB
-Converting GBR Files from DesignSpark PCB to ones for ALLPCB
+Converting GBR File names from DesignSpark PCB to ones for ALLPCB

 # [Warning]